Home

 Our primary focus is on limiting the possible damage from as-yet-unknown "0-day" worms.
 We have designed a behavior-based worm detection system, SWORD (Self-propagating Worm Observation and Rapid Detection).
 It focuses on major and essential aspects of worm connections that cross the gateway of an administrative domain.

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This research is supported by the National Science Foundation under Award No. CNS-0644434.
+Any opinions, findings, and conclusions or recommendations expressed in this research are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.